Undergraduate Courses

 Application Fees and Audition Dates click to

-Applications received before Christmas will incur an admin cost of €50.
+Applications received before Christmas will incur an administration cost of €50 in the form of an application fee.

-Applications received after Christmas will incur an admin cost of €75.
+Applications received after Christmas will incur an administration cost of €75 in the form of an application fee.

-First round auditions will be held from November 2023 until March 2024.
+First round auditions will be held from November 2024 until March 2025.

 The Lir Academy Bursary click to

-The Lir Academy Student Bursary Fund is open to all EU students who have been offered a place on the Undergraduate Bachelor in Acting, Undergraduate Bachelor in Stage Management and Technical Theatre or any of the Postgraduate courses at The Lir, National Academy of Dramatic Art, or are already studying here.
+The Lir Academy Student Bursary Fund is open to all EU students who have been offered a place on the Undergraduate Bachelor in Acting, Undergraduate Bachelor in Stage Management and Technical Theatre or any of the Postgraduate courses at The Lir Academy, National Academy of Dramatic Art, or are already studying here.

 Virtual Tour click to